Estimates of Beta_0 and Beta_1:

 F-statistic: 7387 on 1 and 498 DF, p-value: < 2.2e-16

-Below is the summary of the hypothesis tests for whether \beta_j are statistically different from 0 for the six examples at the 5% level.
+Below is the summary of the hypothesis tests for whether the \beta_j are statistically different from 0 for the six examples, at a 5% level.

 1 | 2 | 3 | 4 | 5 | 6 | |